 Unbeknownst to me at the time, I have Atrial Fibrillation (AFib).
 My heart had formed a blood clot that went to my brain.
 About 85 percent of all strokes are ischemic, like mine, and one in five people with AFib will experience a stroke at some point in their life.
 Symptoms for AFib can include fatigue, lightheadedness, shortness of breath, decreased blood pressure, and heart palpitations.
 Devices like the Apple Watch or Kardia can easily monitor your heart.
 Catching AFib early can be crucial in preventing a stroke.
 The typical symptoms of stroke are facial drooping, slurred speech, and numbness arms or legs.
 But often, there are more subtle signs like the ones I experienced: disorientation, sleepiness, and little to no speech.
 In these cases, just a couple of simple questions like “what’s your name?” or “what is the date?” could indicate a stroke.
 Every minute is critical!

-The biggest challenge I faced in recovery was aphasia, which affects my speech and communication.
-I also struggle with auditory processing and writing.
+The biggest challenge I faced in recovery was aphasia, which affects language including speech, reading, and writing.
+I also struggle with auditory processing.
 I was lucky to have a wonderful speech therapist who has spent the last several years helping me and my family overcome these hurdles.
 The rewiring started immediately, relearning how to form sounds and letters into words and eventually into sentences.
 Exercises like distinguishing between “before” and “after,” logical questions like “can fish fly,” or simple daily tasks “tell time on an analog clock” were instrumental in rebuilding my speech and auditory processing.
 I found the key to progress was practice, practice, and more practice.

 Four years later, my journey to recovery is ongoing.
 I no longer have a speech therapist, but I continue my education by reading, writing, and using technology; the variety of smart device apps for aphasia and other cognitive exercises have proved invaluable.
 I’ve had the opportunity to share my story at speaking events, which was a big but rewarding leap.
 I continue to receive fantastic medical attention and tremendous support from friends and family.
 Every day is different; the bad days, when I’m too tired or the words aren’t coming to me, are far outnumbered by days of growth and progress.
 The road ahead may be a long one, but through humor and perseverance, I know it is a bright one.